5jjCopter/EzWifibroadcast/Latency-delay-issues.md

 This page is to give some background and help regarding latency/delay issues some people have been reporting on 2.4GHz with Atheros cards.
 Starting with 1.6RC4 (soon to be released), there will be a dynamic bandwith reduction feature (as well as logging and graphing of the times this happens) that should further help mitigate the problem.

 **_Before you continue to do anything, please make sure that:_**
 - Wiring and power supply is good.
-Read and follow the (Wiring Instructions)[https://github.com/bortek/EZ-WifiBroadcast/wiki/Wiring]
+Read and follow the [Wiring Instructions](https://github.com/bortek/EZ-WifiBroadcast/wiki/Wiring)
 - Cooling is good.
-The Raspberry Pi will reduce CPU clockspeed when the CPU temperature climbs above 80 degrees Celsius, this will not enough CPU speed to cope with the amount of data and thus delay the videostream.
+The Raspberry Pi may reduce CPU clockspeed when the CPU temperature climbs above 80 degrees Celsius, this will not leave enough CPU speed to cope with the amount of data and thus may delay the videostream.

 _If you still experience delay issues after making sure power supply and wiring is good, check the following:_

 - Check CPU usage and CPU temperature on both the transmitter and receiver A Pi Zero or Pi1 as transmitter should show around 50-60% CPU usage with standard settings, Pi3 as receiver somewhere below 20%.
 In general, make sure that CPU usage never goes above 80-90%.
-Make sure temperature is below 70-75 degrees, as at 80 degrees C, the Pi will be slowed-down.
+Make sure temperature is below 70-75 degrees, as at 80 degrees C, the Pi may be slowed-down or become unstable.
 Starting with 1.6RC4, CPU usage and temperatures are shown on the OSD and are also automatically logged and graphed.

 - Make sure you are on a free channel
 Although the wifi cards work in monitor mode, they still adhere to Wifi CSMA/CA channel access which tries to avoid collisions.
 This means that wifibroadcast will only use free 'timeslots' (they are not real timeslots like in TDMA systems) in the channel, if it senses other transmissions already on the air, it will 'yield' and not transmit until it senses a clear channel again.
 If there is too much other Wifi traffic (or other non-Wifi signals), available timeslots and thus available bandwidth will be lower than the bandwidth needed for the videostream which will lead to delays.

 Please also note, that this is highly dependent on actual channel usage and can vary a lot with time.
 Unlike analog video transmitters which when they are switched on transmit all the time (100% channel usage time), Wifi networks only occupy the channel when there is actually data to be transmitted.
-So it can well be that you wifibroadcast setup runs quite good with some wifi networks around.
-But this is only as long as nobody is generating a lot of traffic (i.e. reading emails or surfing forums), as soon as somebody starts a large download or watches a video over his wifi connection, the channel will be occupied and wifibroadcast traffic will get delayed.
+So it can well be that your wifibroadcast setup runs quite good with some wifi networks around.
+But this is only as long as nobody is generating a lot of traffic (i.e. reading emails or surfing forums), as soon as somebody starts a large download or streams video over his wifi connection, the channel will be occupied and wifibroadcast traffic will get delayed.

 _How to tell you are on a free channel:_